 What is Youth Heritage Project?

-Any high school-age youth may apply; this includes seniors who will graduate in the spring of 2017 and 8th graders who will enter high school in fall of 2017.
+Full program scholarships covering lodging, meals, programming, and travel during YHP activities will be awarded to all accepted applicants making the program free of cost.
+Any high school-age youth may apply; this includes seniors who will graduate in the spring of 2018 and 8th graders who will enter high school in fall of 2018.
 Full program scholarships covering lodging, meals, programming, and travel during YHP activities will be awarded to all accepted applicants.
 All applications are individual—students apply independently of their teachers and vice versa.

 The application for YHP 2018 in North Cascades National Park is not yet open.